Uber Data Engineer Interview (2026)

 Prepare at Uber Interview Difficulty

-Uber DE questions emphasize real-time systems and geospatial data.
-Practice with problems that test streaming logic and scale.
+Uber DE questions emphasize real-time systems, geospatial data, and streaming architecture.
+Practice with problems that test the same patterns Uber interviewers use.